ibm-cloud-docs/iaas-vpn/ssl-pptp-vpn-faqs.md

 {:#how-do-i-set-up-ssl-vpn}
 {:faq}

-For detailed instructions, see [Connect to SSL VPN - Windows 7 and higher](/docs/infrastructure/iaas-vpn?topic=VPN-connect-ssl-vpn-windows7#connect-ssl-vpn-windows7).
+SLL VPN is a quick-access connection that connects you to our private network directly from a browser.
+For detailed instructions on how to set up SSL VPN, see [Connect to SSL VPN - Windows 7 and higher](/docs/infrastructure/iaas-vpn?topic=VPN-connect-ssl-vpn-windows7#connect-ssl-vpn-windows7).